Congolese rumba: Impact of radio broadcasting and international recording companies

 On 1 January 1949, the colonial authorities inaugurated Radio Congo Belge pour Africains (RCBA), positioning it as a substitute for traditional modes of communication, such as the tam-tam.
 Governor General Eugène Jungers symbolically likened the new medium to a modernized tribal drum, referring to it as the "tam-tam of the Bula matari", a Kikongo term meaning "breaker of rocks" that evoked colonial brutality and referred to any agent of the Belgian Congo.
 This rhetoric situated radio within the colonial narrative of conquest and transformation, as the medium was used to reinforce Belgian authority and reframe indigenous communication practices.
 To maximize its reach and create an impression of inclusivity, RCBA employed Congolese announcers to broadcast daily in four major local languages: Lingala, Kiswahili, Tshiluba, and Kikongo.
 Educational content was delivered in French and Lingala for members of the Force Publique, while a separate program in French targeted the évolués, a term referring to Western-educated Congolese.
 These linguistic choices supported the Belgian colonial vision of a multicultural but segmented national identity, often referred to as a "cultural mosaic".
 Broadcasts typically opened with a musical segment known as the uélé, a musical march adapted from indigenous rhythms and named after the Uele River region in the Oriental Province, performed by the Force Publique.
 This served to construct a supra-ethnic identity while reinforcing colonial ethnic categorizations through references to the "five great races"—Bangala, Bakongo, Baluba, Baswahili, and Banyarwanda—as designated by RCBA's director, Karel Theunissen.
 These classifications loosely aligned with major linguistic and regional divisions within the Congo and drew from earlier precolonial political geographies.
 Despite the colonial framework, Congolese announcers and musicians began to develop their own forms of expression within the medium.
 One prominent figure was Pauline Lisanga, who joined RCBA in 1949 as its first female presenter.
 A member of the Bapoto community, Lisanga gained fame for her work in broadcasting and became one of the earliest female performers of Congolese rumba.

-Roitelet Muniania, Bill Alexandre, Marcelle Ebibi, and Guy-Léon Fylla recording "Mama É" in 1953.